oniony/TMSU/README.md

 ========

 TMSU is a program that allows you to organise your files by associating them with tags.
-It provides a tool for managing these tags and a virtual file system to allow tag-based access to your files.
+It provides a tool for managing these tags and a virtual filesystem to allow tag-based access to your files.

-TMSU's virtual file system does not store your files: it merely provides an alternative, tagged-based view of your files stored elsewhere in the file system.
-That way you have the freedom to choose the most suitable file system for storage whilst still benefiting from tag-based access.
+TMSU's virtual filesystem does not store your files: it merely provides an alternative, tag-based view of your files stored elsewhere in the filesystem.
+That way you have the freedom to choose the most suitable filesystem for storage whilst still benefiting from tag-based access.

 Usage
 =====